 What to see in Rotterdam in One Day

 A myriad of high rise buildings and modern architecture, Rotterdam may well make you reconsider every picture you had in your head of The Netherlands.

 Whether you are planning a day trip to Rotterdam from Amsterdam or you are just wondering what to do in Rotterdam for a day, this post is for you!
 I’ll be sharing all the not-to-be-missed iconic buildings in Rotterdam, unique street art, brunch & restaurants; as well as tips of where to stay in Rotterdam to get the most out your trip to this vibrant city.

 Rotterdam is hands down the most colourful city I’ve visited in The Netherlands, it’s so vibrant and full of character.
-Colourful displays can be seen on the modern architecture, station platforms and, on the vast and vivid street art dotted around the city.
+Colourful displays can be seen on the modern architecture, station platforms and dotted around the streets of Rotterdam.

 Nicknamed the Swan of Rotterdam, due to the distinct shape of one asymmetrical pylon, the Erasmus Bridge is a beautiful example of modern architecture in Rotterdam.
 It also serves the purpose of connecting north and south Rotterdam.